Our advisory panel

 Sara Pownall

-Sara Pownall is an advisor to the Hope Education Project GhanaWith nearly three decades of experience in migration and a keen focus on human trafficking, my career has been significantly shaped by my engagements, particularly over the last 20 years in Africa.
-My initial role with the UK government, aimed at disrupting illegal travel using forged documents, brought me face-to-face with the early challenges of human trafficking at Kotoka International Airport in Accra.
-This experience, at a time when human trafficking was not as globally recognized as it is today, underscored the complexity of the issue.
-Living in West Africa has not only deepened my understanding of the drivers behind migration but has also highlighted the critical shortage of reliable information for those considering migration, despite the known risks of labor exploitation and human trafficking.
+With nearly three decades of experience in migration and a sharp focus on human trafficking, Sara Pownall’s career has been shaped by over 20 years working across Africa.
+Her early role with the UK government disrupting illegal travel and forged documents brought her face-to-face with human trafficking at Kotoka International Airport in Accra, at a time when the issue was not yet globally recognized.
+Living in West Africa has deepened her understanding of migration drivers and the critical shortage of reliable information for those considering migration, despite known risks of labor exploitation and trafficking.